das-labor/panopticon/README.md

 - Boost 1.53
 - Kyoto Cabinet 1.2.76
 - libarchive 3.1.2
-- googletest 1.6.0 (only needed to run the test suite)
+- googletest 1.6.0 (only needed for the test suite)

 Linux
 -----